-When you are attempting to ascertain what your MySQL server is doing, it can be helpful to examine the process list, which is the set of threads currently executing within the server.
+As you monitor the performance of your MySQL server, examine the process list, which is the set of threads currently executing within the server.
 Process list information is available from these sources:

 SHOW [FULL] PROCESSLIST statement:

 Section 21.14, “The INFORMATION_SCHEMA PROCESSLIST Table”

 You can always view information about your own threads.
 To view